-Academic Dismissal Dismissal From the college for failure to maintain the required grade point average or failing to exit a learning support area within the number of attempts allowed.
+Dismissal from the college for failure to maintain the required grade point average or failing to exit a learning Academic Dismissal support area within the number of attempts allowed.

 Academic Year The college academic year consists of two 15-week semesters (fall and spring) and a shorter summer semester.